Back Send feedback to ilkka.kuivanen@me.com

 I call this approach "Project Story".
 This is how it works:

 Once you feel comfortable that you have collected the most relevant parts of your project you are done with the first part.
 Everything that happens after the first part is an update.
-An update can be anything:
+An update can be about anything:

-In order to determine if something is worth of adding an update is to ask: "in case of a conflict, does the current story accurately describe how things went if I do not add this update?"
+In order to determine if something is worth adding an update is to ask: "in case of a conflict, does the current story accurately describe how things went if I do not add this update?"

 Project Story is about: